Guide · Banking & Money

 Recommended tool

-Whether or not you have a Thai bank account, the most common way British retirees quietly lose money is on currency conversion — not in one large transaction, but in dozens of small, invisible ones.
+Whether or not you have a Thai bank account, the most common way retirees quietly lose money is on currency conversion — not in one large transaction, but in dozens of small, invisible ones.

 For larger transfers